eleyine/flask-nginx-proxy-docker/README.md

 or

-`docker-compose up -d` to run un background
+`docker-compose up -d` to run in background

 # Output